WebHostingCoopTeam/jekyll.foundation.whc/_posts/2015-12-28-Ask-Letter.md

 ______________________________________________________________________________
-The Webhosting.coop Foundation is a non-profit 501(c)3 charity.
+_The Webhosting.coop Foundation is a non-profit 501(c)3 charity.
 All donations to the Foundation are tax deductible to the fullest extent allowable by law.
-You can find more information about the Foundation at http://foundation.webhosting.coop/
+You can find more information about the Foundation at our [website](http://foundation.webhosting.coop/) _